DataDog/documentation/content/en/dashboards/ddsql_editor/getting_started.md

 ## Example querying flow

-This example flow showcases the key features of DDSQL.
+This example flow highlights the key features of DDSQL Editor.
 If the example query isn't suitable for your data, you can use your own query instead.

 ### Run a natural language query